Available SEND Support

 Individual support and provision

-The amount of support and type of professional who will deliver the provision is also determined by the EHCP:
+- For most learners receiving individual support, this will be funded via an Education, Health and Care Plan (EHCP).
+The amount of support and type of professional who will be delivering the provision, is also determined by the EHCP.

 - Where parents and or the school have significant concerns regarding a child’s special educational needs, a request will be made for the Local Authority (London Borough of Richmond) to carry out a statutory assessment of their needs.